ErikBjare/gptme/README.md

 ### 🎛 Fine tuning

-While current LLMs do okay in this domain, they often take weird approaches that I think could be addressed by fine-tuning on conversation history.
+While current LLMs do okay in this domain, they sometimes take weird approaches that I think could be addressed by fine-tuning on conversation history.

 If fine-tuned, I would expect improvements in: